biosails/pheniqs/docs/quickstart.md

 Notice that the order of the paths in the array is not just telling Pheniqs where to find the files but actually defines the enumerated segments of the input read.
 When reading the [split](glossary.html#split_file_layout) read layout in this example that just means Pheniqs will read one segment from each input file.
 But if the same 3 segment input reads were [interleaved](glossary.html#interleaved_file_layout) into one file, you would list the same file path 3 times to tell Pheniqs that every 3 records in that file form a single, 3 segment, sequence read.

+This simple example can already be used to interleave raw split read segments into a single CRAM file.
+CRAM files are the latest indexed and compressed binary encoding of SAM implemented in [HTSlib](glossary.html#htslib) and often provide more efficient compression than the ubiquitous gzip compressed FASTQ format while being much faster to interact with.
+Packaging your reads into a CRAM container also makes archiving raw data simple.
+Another huge advantage of interleaved files is that they may be produced or consumed by Pheniqs through [standard streams](glossary.html#standard_stream).

 # Declaring Output

+Since most of the time you do not want your output on stdout you will want to provide an output file path or, when writing split output, multiple paths.

-This simple example is very useful for interleaving raw split read segments into a single CRAM file.
-CRAM files are the latest indexed and compressed binary encoding of SAM implemented in [HTSlib](glossary.html#htslib) and often provide more efficient compression than the ubiquitous gzip compressed FASTQ format while being much faster to interact with.
-Packaging your reads in a CRAM container also makes archiving your raw data simple.
-Interleaved files can be produced or consumed by Pheniqs with [standard streams](glossary.html#standard_stream).
-To write the interleaved output to a compressed CRAM file simply add an `output` directive to **Example 1.1**.
+To write interleaved output to a compressed CRAM file simply add an `output` directive to **Example 1.1**.

 >```json
 {